6 PM Popcorn Reception

 Back by popular demand, Mountainfilm on Tour returns to Baltimore!
 Held every Memorial Day weekend in Telluride, CO, Mountainfilm uses the power of film, art, and ideas to inspire audiences to create a better world.
 This year’s theme was equity and access, so please join us for a diverse collection of film shorts, including R.A.W.
-Tuba, the story of BSA alumnus Richard White.
-The directors of R.A.W.
-Tuba will also join us for a brief director’s Q&A.
+Tuba, the story of BSA alumnus Richard White, and The Mystery of Now, which explores life on the San Carlos Reservation in southeast Arizona.
+Special guests from both films will join us for a brief Q&A.

 Please click on the film titles below to view the trailers, when available.

 Born of necessity – safety in numbers in the aftermath of the Civil Rights Movement – the Brotherhood of Skiing has been uniting African American ski clubs across the country while fundraising for youth programs since 1973.